23 Indigenous politics

 Land rights were also a significant part of the demands made by protesters at the Aboriginal Tent Embassy, established in January 1972 on the lawns in front of Parliament House in Canberra.
 For the Commonwealth, the struggle for land rights was ultimately an issue that could not be ignored, and the Labor Party, under the leadership of Gough Whitlam, worked on developing a policy to legislate for land rights in the NT.
 This legislation was ultimately passed by Malcolm Fraser’s Liberal government in 1976.
 Many vested interests, such as mining companies and pastoralists, fiercely opposed the land rights legislation.
 They were supported by the NT government in resisting claims.
 First Nations activists were obliged to contest claims and defend hard-won rights for many years.
 As Arrente activist and former Director of the Central Land Council Bruce (‘Tracker’) Tilmouth observed, ‘land rights took a lot of getting, by a lot of people’.[18]

-First Nations have continued to force issues onto the government’s agenda through protest, advocacy and sustained campaigns.
+Indigenous peoples have continued to force issues onto the government’s agenda through protest, advocacy and sustained campaigns.
 In many areas, activists have worked for long periods of time to achieve recognition for significant issues, struggling to gain acceptance of the problems in the face of government and media indifference or active resistance from vested interests.
 For example, Meriam man Eddie Koiki Mabo and others pursued their claim for recognition of ownership over land in the Torres Strait in a series of court cases against the Queensland government, which lasted for over a decade, and eventually resulted in the significant Mabo case decided by the High Court in 1992 and the subsequent passing of the Native Title Act 1993 (Cth) by the Keating Labor government.

 Indigenous organisations and leadership

 Successful Indigenous organisations and businesses have empowered First Peoples to attain new levels of wealth and success within Australia’s political and economic system.
 Individuals who achieve this success are often identified as Aboriginal or Indigenous ‘leaders’ by governments and the mainstream media.
-This can lead to controversy because First Peoples identify very strongly with their Elders.
+This can lead to controversy because First Peoples identify very strongly with their Elders and cultural authority.
 Elders are the leaders of Indigenous families and communities.
 People do not become Elders simply by virtue of age.
 Although they may garner respect due to seniority, they will not be recognised by the wider community without a level of cultural knowledge and leadership.[20]
-It is this cultural knowledge that is the source of authority within First Nations.
+It is this cultural knowledge and mutual respect that is the source of authority within First Nations.
 Elders are respected as knowledge holders – the custodians of knowledge passed down to them by their own Elders about the proper way to do things according to obligations to Country and lore.

 Barriers to engagement and participation